-First and foremost, it is very important that you ask around and inquire what is the amount that other people in your office are getting, for the same job which they are doing?
+First and foremost, it is very important that you ask around and inquires what is the amount that other people in your office are getting, for the same job which they are doing?
 In addition to asking around at your very own place of work, what you ought to do is ask your contemporaries from other offices as well, doing this will really give you a holistic idea about what is the market value of someone who is at your position.

-In the corporate world you cannot afford to be closed as well as inattentive to what is happening around you.
+In the corporate world, you cannot afford to be closed as well as inattentive to what is happening around you.
 If you are, you will miss out on a lot of opportunities.